-There’s nothing more frustrating than suggesting ideas and improvements to your boss only to have those ideas ignored.
-A controlling manager typically isn’t the best listener.
+There’s nothing more frustrating than suggesting ideas and improvements to a team member only to have those ideas ignored.
+A controlling coworker typically isn’t the best listener.
 Their arrogance and focus on themselves keep them shut off from their team and closed off to new suggestions.

-How to deal with a boss who doesn’t listen
+How to deal with a coworker who doesn’t listen

 5. They don’t inspire good, creative work

-Controlling managers rarely lead by example.
+Controlling coworkers rarely lead by example—even if they’re in leadership positions.
 They don’t motivate you to perform your best, try new things, or develop your skills in the workplace.
 They can be dismissive, suffocating, nitpicking, and intimidating (in all the wrong ways).

-How to deal with a demotivating, control-freak boss
+How to deal with a demotivating, control-freak coworker

 Make a personal career plan to help you track your projects and set goals for your development.

-Look to peers you trust to give you feedback on your job performance.
+Look to other peers you trust to give you feedback.

 Create your own conditions for motivation and success by breaking a habit that doesn’t serve you or learning a new skill that does.